19–21 Aug 2024

 Europe/Copenhagen timezone

-We are looking forward to welcoming you to the first HAMLET-Physics Workshop, to be held in sunny Copenhagen, August 19 - 21.
+We are looking forward to welcoming you to the first HAMLET-PHYSICS Conference/Workshop, to be held in sunny Copenhagen, August 19 - 21, 2024.

 The workshop has three main goals:

-1. To bring together Danish and international physicists to meet, share ideas, and build community across location and physics specialty
+1. To bring together Danish and international physicists using ML to meet, share ideas, and build community across location and physics specialty

-2. To bring domain scientists into close contact with machine learning experts, to build community across the theory - application bridge
+2. To bring domain scientists into close contact with ML experts, to build community across the theory - application bridge

-3. To provide a warm environment for researchers to share best practices, for students to interact with experts, and for other sciences and industry to understand the state of ML in physics
+3. To provide a friendly environment for researchers to share best practices, for students to interact with experts, and for other sciences and industry to understand the state of ML in physics

 Scientific Program